LiuJiewenTT/FetchRPlayer/README.md

 ## Using

-The following "Server side" and "Client side" only refer to the game but not this program.
+- The following "Server side" and "Client side" only refer to the game but not this program.
+- The programs are **only required on servers**.
+Remote players don't need to do anything except setting the server address to connect to in their applications, for example, games.

 ### Server side